Singapore Corporate Tax

 Exemption Relief

-- The highest corporate tax rate (headline tax rate) of the foreign country from which the income was received is at least 15%; and
+- The highest corporate tax Singapore rate (headline tax rate) of the foreign country from which the income was received is at least 15%; and

 - The foreign income had been subjected to tax in the foreign country from which they were received.